 The solution is highly impractical, both in enforcement, and in the motive to provide an ecosystem in which services online preserve users’ privacy, and can provide comparable services.
 In its original form, a strict rendering of the law would essentially disable the modern internet.

 What are Some Pros and Cons of Data Mining?

 A recent study of the 2,500 most popular sites online found that 87% had cookies.
 While there are certainly some cookies essential to keeping the sites working, a whopping 76% of cookies came from a total of 17,949 third-party hosts.
 With a total of 442,055 cookies in all (177 per site on average), you can bet your every click is recorded somewhere.

-It’s yet to be seen whether preserving what little privacy we have left involves reining in the surveillance capabilities of both public and private entities, or the loss of privacy is just the cost we must pay for living in a connected world.
+It’s yet to be seen if preserving what little privacy we have left involves reining in the surveillance capabilities of both public and private entities.
+Or, if the loss of privacy is just the cost we must pay for living in a connected world.
 What is clear is that, if personal privacy is something you care about, now is the time to do something about it.
 Before it’s too late.